Rio Carnival's overlooked, all-important rite: The count - KTVZ

 “We would get the newspaper with the empty scorecard to fill as the count went forward.
 We were all excited about the scores, the disagreements,” Butter said.
 “The count became a spectacle in itself, just like an opera.
 It is an exclusively Brazilian entertainment product.”

 Other competitions have struggled with subjective scoring.
 Olympic figure skating had been rated from 1 to 6 until a judging scandal at the games in Salt Lake City — known as “Skate Gate” — prompted adoption of an elaborate system involving a technical panel.
-Decades earlier, equestrian dressage in the 1956 Olympics caused uproar after German and Swedish judges gave top marks to their compatriots.
 More recently, an investigation found multiple boxing matches were fixed at the 2016 Olympic games in Rio.

 That same year, Rio police probed alleged fraud in Carnival judging.
 Greater technical rigor and professionalism were meant to head off disputes and provide transparency.
 Judges must justify any less-than-perfect score with a handwritten explanation.